mondayrain/learn-something/Distributed-Systems/CAP-Theorem.md

 **ACID** stands for Atomicity, Conisistency.
 Isolation, and Durability.
 It is a set of properties for database transactions, and traditional RDBMS systems tend to guarantee them.
 ACID systems (e.g. MySQL, etc) choose consistency over availability.

 **BASE** stands for Basically Available, Soft state, Eventual Consistency.
 It is a consistency model that choose availability over consistency: essentially, it informally guarantees that all accesses will _eventually_ return the most up-to-date value.
 This is called **eventual consistency**.
 This is common in the NoSQL movement.

+### CAP: Twelve Years Later

+In 2012, Eric Brewer wrote an article that appeared in Computer magazine, named "CAP Twelve Years Later: How the 'Rules' Have Changed".

+In it, he says that although the 2 of 3 formulation was always misleading (because it oversimplified), it served its purpose because it lead to a much wider array of systems being designed to explore the AP and CP systems.
+Now, however, the nuances mattered and it was important now to recognize that CAP only actually prohibited a tiny part of the design space: _perfect_ availability and _perfect_ consistency in the presence of partitioins, which are rare.

+Rather, asserts that by explicitly handling partitions, designers can optimize consistency and availability and achieve some trade-off of all three (rather than having to choose 2 of the 3).

+To quote, "The modern CAP goal should be to maximize combinations of consistency and availability that makes sense for the specific application.
+Such an approach incorporates plans for operation during a partition and recovery afterward".